AdaCore/learn/courses/advanced-ada/chapters/strong_typing.rst

     the index of unordered chunks must be available.

-Let's skip the discussion whether the design used in this application is good or not and assume that the requirements listed above are set on stone and can't be changed.
+Let's skip the discussion whether the design used in this application is good or not and assume that all requirements listed above are set on stone and can't be changed.

 Typical implementation